sardjv/murfin_method/README.md

 Just press enter to run the whole test suite straight away.

-To view and interactive with a visible Chrome browser in feature tests, uncomment this line in `rail_helper.rb`:
+To view and interact with a visible Chrome browser in feature tests, uncomment this line in `rail_helper.rb`:

 ```
 c.javascript_driver = :visible_chrome